 READ MORE ⇒ Which Boots Are Best For Your Dog?

-The National Lakeshore is divided into 15 disconnected pieces, giving you plenty of places to explore!
+The National Park is divided into 15 disconnected pieces, giving you plenty of places to explore!
 We began near the eastern edge at Mount Baldy, the largest “living” sand dune in the park.

-Mount Baldy stands 126 feet tall, and is moving about four feet every year.
+Mount Baldy stands 126 feet tall, and moves about four feet each year.
 Because shifting sand is unstable, the massive dune is generally not open to the public, though ranger-led hikes may be available.

-Hiking to the beach is an option, and the trail is a great example of how dense forests now cover older dunes.
-Starting off with a few stair steps, it’s about a half-mile to the shore, and the climb down the dune at the end is in steep, deep sand.
+You can hike to the beach, and this trail is a great example of how dense forests now cover older dunes.
+Starting with a few stairs, it’s about a half-mile to the shore, and there’s a steep climb down the dune in deep sand at the end.
 After carrying Ty’s stroller over the steps in the beginning, it rolled along fine until we had to leave it beside the trail to finish the last section.

-The beach isn’t very wide, but it is nice and quiet if you’re looking for a secluded spot.
-The biggest drawback of spending the day here would be the half-mile hike back to the restrooms in the parking area.
+The beach isn’t very wide, but it is quiet if you’re looking for a secluded spot.
+The biggest drawback to spending the day here would be the half-mile hike back to the restrooms in the parking area.

-A bit to the west, the beach at Central Avenue is more accessible.
-There’s a paved road from the parking lot that is open only to pedestrians, making the quarter-mile walk to the beach with Ty’s stroller a cinch.
+A bit further west, the beach at Central Avenue is more accessible.
+There’s a paved road from the parking lot that is open only to pedestrians, making the quarter-mile walk to the beach a cinch.
 And the restrooms here are located on top of the dune – much closer to the beach than at Mt.
 Baldy.
 There is another pretty steep climb down the dune, and the beach isn’t any wider, but there’s more than enough space to stretch out.